-Lovely, lemon pudding at the bottom and a light as air cake topping.
+These lovely lemon pudding cakes magically bake up with pudding at the bottom and a light as air cake on top.
 Make in individual servings or as one large pudding.

 If you're looking for a dessert that is light and not too sweet, this is a perfect choice.
 It would be great for finishing a special meal as the flavour is fresh, but it's light enough to be enjoyed on top of a big meal.
 This pudding kept well in the fridge, without suffering much at all, if you need to make it ahead a bit.
 Just cover with plastic wrap once cooled, refrigerate and re-warm slightly before serving.